 Ashu Sabharwal will give a talk at the IEEE 5G World Forum's Workshop on 5G Applications and Services in Dresden Germany>>See more

 The RENEW project will develop world’s first fully programmable and observable wireless radio network.
 With RENEW, wireless research and development community will be able to test diverse ideas and concepts, ranging from low-level hardware to all the way to novel applications.
 The project will support many firsts, like

+RENEW is a partnership of Rice University, University of Michigan and Texas Southern University.
 The RENEW team will leverage extensive past experience, namely